 Take action before it is too late.
 Ideally, decide on the day of purchase to use up surplus food by processing it or using it as an ingredient to pre-cook a meal dish.
 Ensure you use up fresh produce before it goes off by batch cooking, then freezing or chilling dishes for use later.
 Alternatively, you can pre-cook many vegetables and fruits.
 Place them in containers in the fridge or freezer.
 You can easily reheat them in the microwave to accompany future meals.
 If you choose to meal prep (batch cook) or pre-cook produce, always remember to label the bags or containers.
 This is especially useful if you are freezing food, to ensure it is easy to identify before defrosting or using.

 In conclusion, you can save lots of money by avoiding wasting your fresh fruit and vegetables.
-That way, we can avoid getting into debt and needing online loans to get by.
+That way, we can avoid getting into debt and needing short term loans no credit check to get by.
 By being smarter at buying, storing and preparing you can make sure you get the best nutrition and taste from your produce as you keep to a healthy diet.